Salford Lads club

 The final push for the fundraiser came in recent weeks after the launch of a short film about the youth centre, that celebrated the iconic heritage of the building.

-Raising over £270,000, the building has guaranteed survival, as spokesperson Salford Lads Club said: “This isn’t just about a building—it’s about safeguarding a legacy.
+A spokesperson for Salford Lads Club said: “This isn’t just about a building—it’s about safeguarding a legacy.

 “For over a century, Salford Lads and Girls Club has been a space for young people to connect, grow, and thrive.
 This funding ensures we can keep doing what we do best: empowering the next generation.